 The banks should ensure that all account opening formalities are undertaken at the bank's premises and no document is allowed to be taken out for execution.
-Where it is absolutely necessary to make exception of the above rule, banks may take precaution such as deputing an officer to verify the particulars, obtaining a signed photograph on a suitably formatted verification sheet, forwarding by registered A.D., mailing a copy of the account opening form and accompanying instructions to the client for necessary verification before any operations are conducted in the accounts.
+Where it is absolutely necessary to make exception of the above rule, banks may take precaution such as deputing an officer to verify the particulars, obtaining a signed photograph on a suitably formatted verification sheet, forwarding by registered Acknowledgement Due, mailing a copy of the account opening form and accompanying instructions to the client for necessary verification before any operations are conducted in the accounts.

-2.4.4 Opening of current account - Need for discipline:
+2.4.4 Opening of current account - Need for discipline

-Keeping in view the importance of credit discipline for reduction in NPA level of banks, banks should insist on a declaration from the account-holder to the effect that he is not enjoying any credit facility with any other bank or obtain a declaration giving particulars of credit facilities enjoyed by him with any other bank(s).
-The account-opening bank should also inform the concerned lending bank(s).
-The account-opening bank should obtain No-objection certificate from such banks.
+Keeping in view the importance of credit discipline for reduction in Non-Performing Assets (NPA) level of banks, banks should insist on a declaration from the accountholder to the effect that he is not enjoying any credit facility with any other bank or obtain a declaration giving particulars of credit facilities enjoyed by him with any other bank(s).
+The account-opening bank should ascertain all the details and should also inform the concerned lending bank(s).
+The account-opening bank should obtain No-objection Certificate from such banks.